• Home

 Effective and Efficient Exercise

 It is essential to your health that you be physically active as exercise has many benefits that go far beyond weight management.
-But do not mistake activty for results.
+But do not mistake activity for results.
 Just because you do something does not mean you are going to get results.
 Simply studying doesn’t mean you will ace the test.
 Your studying has to be effective.
-You have to channel your efforts into the studying the right material – the material that matters and is most likely to tested.
+You have to channel your efforts into studying the right material – the material that matters and is most likely to be tested.

-We frequently use the terms “aerobic” and “anerobic” to classify or describe exercise and we discussed some of the differences between the two categories in this article.
+We frequently use the terms “aerobic” and “anaerobic” to classify or describe exercise and we discussed some of the differences between the two categories in this article.
 In short, aerobic exercise requires oxygen to utilize energy.
 Anaerobic does not require oxygen.

 Exercise Intensity and Activities of Daily Living

 The focus of exercise should be directed towards improving your ability to perform your activities of daily living, and thus improving your quality of life in the process.
 This is more relevant the older we become.
-Low intensity exercise like walking and steady pace aerobic exercises like biking and running are not as effective as higher intensity exercises like strength training and high intensity interval training or high intensity sports like tennis, hockey, or basketball (stop and go activities involving bursts of movement) in improving quality of life and activities of daily living.
+Low-intensity exercise like walking and steady-pace aerobic exercises like biking and running are not as effective as higher-intensity exercises like strength training and high-intensity interval training or high-intensity sports like tennis, hockey, or basketball (stop-and-go activities involving bursts of movement) in improving quality of life and activities of daily living.

 You may be able to run a 10k or even a marathon but what are the chances you will have to run that distance in the normal course of a day?
 But, you might have to run down two flights of stairs in an emergency.
 You may have to sprint to get away from a dog chasing you.
 These are anaerobic activities.